optimisticnpc/Webpage_To_PDF/README.md

 ﻿# Webpage_To_PDF
 (first ever personal project)

-I have no idea how any of this works.
+**I have no idea how any of this works.
 I have never used javascript before.
-Everything was written by GPT-4 so I am not responsible for the bad code
+Almost everything was written by GPT-4 so I am not responsible for the bad code (this is a joke, I am responsible if this blows up your computer).**

 Known Bugs: